Acupuncture Results Timeline: When You'll Actually See Changes

 Fewer PMS symptoms or menstrual cramps

-Women experience reduced menstrual cramps and PMS symptoms with acupuncture treatment.
-Studies show significant improvements in both physical (MD −9.11) and mood-related (MD −9.03) PMS symptoms, plus substantial quality of life improvements compared to sham treatments.
+Women often see real relief from cramps and PMS.
+Research has found significant improvements in both physical symptoms and mood-related symptoms, plus big gains in overall quality of life compared to placebo treatments.

 Conclusion